silas/node-consul/README.md

 If a blocking query is dropped due to a Consul crash or disconnect, watch will attempt to reinitiate the blocking query with logarithmic backoff.

 Upon reconnect, unlike the first call to watch() in which the latest `x-consul-index` is unknown, the last known `x-consul-index` will be reused, thus not emitting the `change` event unless it has been incremented since.

+NOTE: If you specify an alternative options.timeout keep in mind that a small random amount of additional wait is added to all requests (wait / 16).
+The default timeout is currently set to (wait + wait * 0.1), you should use something similar to avoid issues.

 Options